apple/swift-protobuf/Documentation/STYLE_GUIDELINES.md

 # Style Guidelines

 If you're interested in contributing to the Swift Protobuf project, welcome!
-Please make sure that your APIs are named and code is formatted according to these guidelines so that we can ensure a consistent look-and-feel across the entire codebase.
+Please name your APIs and format your code according to these guidelines so that we can ensure a consistent look-and-feel across the entire codebase.